cppalliance/cppalliance.github.io/_posts/2024-10-11-Joaquins2024Q3Update.md

 * Authored the Boost 1.86 announcement [tweet](https://x.com/BoostLibraries/status/1823783597792485433).
 * I've served as the PM for the new Boost website project (preview at [boost.io](https://boost.io)).
-On September 24 I transferred PM responsibilities to Rob Beeston, who's beeing doing an awesome job at it since.
+On September 24 I transferred PM responsibilities to Rob Beeston, who's been doing an awesome job at it since.
 I'll be keeping an eye to this project, though, and will help any way I can.